-WWE Superstar Rich Swann Arrested for Kidnapping and False Imprisonment
+WWE Suspends Rich Swann After Being Charged for Kidnapping, False Imprisonment

 The 26-year-old tried out for the WWE in 2014 and moved to NXT a year later before making his debut on Raw in 2016.
 He won the Cruiserweight Championship on the first episode of 205 Live but eventually lost the title to Neville.

 Per Gagnon, he was scheduled to face Drew Gulak with the top contender spot and a match against Enzo Amore on the line.
-The WWE has yet to comment on the incident.